McTavishLab/R_OpenTree_tutorials/_episodes/04-subtree-rank.md

 ---

-### Get
+There is not a specific function to get all taxa from a given rank.
+Of course, we can always hack our way through it.
-We have implemented a function in `datelife` to extract all taxa of a given rank.
-It is also sligthly faster.
+In the package `datelife`, we have implemented a function to extract _ott ids_ of all taxa from a given rank.

 ~~~